 By default, Qt is configured for installation in the

 /usr/local/Qt-%VERSION% directory, but this can be changed by using the

 cd /tmp/qt-everywhere-opensource-src-%VERSION% ./configure

+-sdk option if your development machine has a PowerPC CPU.
 By default, Qt is built as a framework, but you can built it as a set of dynamic libraries (dylibs) by specifying the

 Qt can also be configured to be built with debugging symbols.
 This process is described in detail in the Debugging Techniques document.